christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 **Solution**: [cntk training]({{ site.url }}/img/deeplearningcourse/cntk_training.txt), [mxnet training]({{ site.url }}/img/deeplearningcourse/mxnet_training.txt), [keras training]({{ site.url }}/img/deeplearningcourse/keras_training.txt), [tensorflow training]({{ site.url }}/img/deeplearningcourse/tensorflow_training.txt)

+Pytorch and MXNet work about the same.
+In MXNet, use `attach_grad()` on the `NDarray` with respect to which you'd like to compute the gradient of the cost, and start recording the history of operations with `with mx.autograd.record()`, then you can use directly `backward()`.
+No wrapping in a Variable object as in Pytorch.

+In CNTK, Tensorflow and Keras, you build a graph, so you do not get instantly the result of your operation, for example an addition does not give a result but an object that will evaluated in a session on a device by feeding data into the inputs.
+- in CNTK, the `Parameter` and `input_variable` are subclasses of the Variable class so you do not need to wrap them into a Variable object as in Pytorch, but since you build a graph, so you have to call `eval` or `grad` methods on any element of the graph with input values to evaluate them.
+- Tensorflow is the most complex, but leaves lot's of freedom.
+You need to instantiate a session on the device yourself and call the initialization of your variables in the session.
+The gradient as well as the assignation of values are available operators so that everything can be designed in the graph, but the benefits are extremely small.
+- Keras is an abstraction over Tensorflow and CNTK, so you retrieve the points discussed above in the implementation.

+Tensorflow has an `eager` mode option, which enables to get the results of the operator instantly as in Pytorch and MXNet.

 # Modules

 A module is an object that encapsulates learnable parameters and is specifically suited to design deep learning neural networks.